-Why can't I connect to a Bluetooth device in Personal Area Network User mode?
+Why can't I connect to a Bluetooth device with a PAN?

-If the device to which you want to connect supports Bluetooth communication in Personal Area Network User mode only, you cannot establish a connection from your computer.
+If the device to which you want to connect does not support Bluetooth communication in Personal Area Network User (PANU) mode, you cannot connect to the device with a PAN.

-Why can't I use the Bluetooth utility software when I switch a user?
+Why can't I use the Bluetooth devices when I switch a user?

-If you switch a user without logging off your system, the Bluetooth utility software will not work successfully.
+If you switch a user without logging off your system, the Bluetooth devices will not work successfully.
 Be sure to log off before switching a user.
 To log off your system, click Start, the arrow next to the Lock button, and Log Off.